 The best time to make a holiday to Ethiopia is on the date of its festivals.
 Book our special tour to attend the celebration of the two major festivals- Christmas in Lalibela and Timket in Addis Ababa.

-Trip Dates 3 - 19 January 2013, the trip begins and ends in Addis Ababa.
+January departures - the trip begins and ends in Addis Ababa.

 This trip begins with a rendezvous at the airport in Addis Ababa on Day 1.
 Please arrange your flight schedule so you will arrive on the correct day.
 But on your special request we can arrange other transfer for those arriving earlier.